Metalnem/sharpfuzz/README.md

 of complete fuzzing projects.

-**7.** Create a directory for the test cases (one test is usually more than enough).
-The test should contain some input that is accepted by your code as valid, and it should also be as small as possible.
+**7.** Create a directory for the test cases (one test is almost always enough).
+Tests should contain some input that is accepted by your code as valid, and should also be as small as possible.
 For example, this is the JSON file I'm using for testing JSON deserializers: